 Correct species identification is useful in determining which insecticides to use for control of Lepidopterous larvae.
 Insecticides effective against one species may be less effective against another.
 When multiple Lepidopterous species are present in large numbers, tank mixtures of insecticides may be required.
 Several insecticide products are available for Lepidopterous control.
-Products such as Radiant (spinetoram), Proclaim (emamectin benzoate) and Coragen (rynaxypyr) have translaminar activity, cause mortality through both contact and ingestion, and are fast acting and provide quick knockdown Intrepid (methoxyfenozide), control.
-Avaunt (indoxacarb) and Belt/Vetica (flubendiamide) are slower acting products that that act primarily through ingestion.
+Products such as Radiant larval (spinetoram), Proclaim (emamectin benzoate).
+Exirel, Minecto Pro (cyazypyr) and Coragen and Besiege (rynaxypyr) have translaminar activity, cause mortality through both contact and ingestion, and are fast acting and provide quick knockdown control.
+Intrepid (methoxyfenozide), and Avaunt (indoxacarb) are slower acting products that that act primarily through ingestion.
 All of these compounds are relatively selective for Lepidopterous larvae and have good residual activity.
 Application with ground applied equipment will provide the most consistent control.
 Residual control of larvae with the products will depend on the rate applied, Lepidopteron species present, size of plant, type of application and growing conditions.
 Older products such as Lannate (methomyl), Orthene (acephate), and pyrethroids kill larvae through contact activity and typically provided less residual activity.
-These compounds are often used in combination with the more selective compounds to provide broad spectrum control of adult moths and other pests that may be
+These compounds are often used in combination with the more selective compounds to provide broad spectrum control of adult moths and other pests that may be present.